Road Safety Resources for Teachers

 New Journey @ SkillZONE – a peer mentoring project, delivered by Road Safety staff by arrangement

 Research shows that peer-mentoring can be a really impactful technique for young people.
 We have designed a project where that technique is a key feature with the aim of reducing preventable injuries both on the road and in the house by reaching out to all new secondary students.
 We invite 30 selected students from Year 8 to come to SkillZONE for a volunteer-led session based around safety in the home, on the bus and around roads.

 With these newly gained skills, these students ‘coach’ the new Year 7’s when they start in September, to reduce their risk and improve their confidence, which will set them up for the next five years of independent travel to and from their secondary school.
-This project is organised by the Schools Safety Officer at Gloucestershire Road Safety Partnership working with support from SkillZONE and Retained Fire Fighters.
+This project is organised by the Schools Safety Officer at Gloucestershire Road Safety Team working with support from SkillZONE and Retained Fire Fighters.